-Paulie?
-Canelo?
-Golovkin?
-Crossover Fights for Conor McGregor to Consider
+Paulie, Canelo, Golovkin: Crossover Fights for Conor McGregor to Consider

 UFC boss Dana White seemed less than enthralled with the idea his top seat-filler might have other combat sports possibilities, but McGregor himself left the locker room door wide open.

-“I have many options in mixed martial arts.
-I’m sure there’s options that will present themselves in the boxing game,” he said.
-“But right now I’m a free agent.
+"I have many options in mixed martial arts.
+I'm sure there's options that will present themselves in the boxing game," he said at the post-fight press conference following his loss on Saturday.
+"But right now I'm a free agent.
 My name is on the ring.
 I am certainly open to all options.
-I am young, I’m fresh and I am ready.”
+I am young, I'm fresh and I am ready."

-Given that reality and the number of boxers who’d surely like to deposit a seven-figure paycheck, we came up with a list of possible foes should the Notorious one indeed decide to give it another go.
+Given that reality and the number of boxers who'd surely like to deposit a seven-figure paycheck, we came up with a list of possible foes should the Notorious one indeed decide to give boxing another go.

-5. Chris Van Heerden
+5. Chris van Heerden

-OK, no one's suggesting Chris Van Heerden is a household name.
+No one is suggesting Chris van Heerden is a household name.

 Nor is anyone claiming he'd draw more than curious flies on pay-per-view.

-But if Team McGregor is interested in building some momentum on the way to setting up its next big ring score, perhaps the unheralded South African would be worth a feel-out phone call.
+But if Team McGregor is interested in building momentum on the way to setting up its next big ring score, perhaps the unheralded South African would be worth a feel-out phone call.

-The 30-year-old has been largely anonymous across an 11-year pro career, but he does have some street cred in the form of a brief run as the IBO's champion at welterweight and as McGregor's sparring mate in the video that first convinced some folks that the Mayweather fight was a worthwhile investment.
+The 30-year-old has been largely anonymous across an 11-year pro career, but he does have some street cred in the form of a brief run as the IBO's champion at welterweight.
+He also served as McGregor's sparring mate in the video that first convinced some folks the Mayweather fight was a worthwhile investment.

-Van Heerden, like another later entry on this list, claimed Conor and Co. picked and chose the footage they released from the session in order to make the Irishman look better.
-And he even offered to return to McGregor's camp to "beat him up" if they were in need of additional training assistance.
+Van Heerden, like another entry later on this list, claimed Conor and Co. picked and chose the footage they released from the session in order to make the Irishman look better.
+He even offered to return to McGregor's camp to "beat him up" if they were in need of additional training assistance.

-That bad blood alone is enough to warrant the match, and the reality is that if McGregor can't handle the likes of Van Heerden he probably should abandon the idea of being a boxer anyway.
+That bad blood alone is enough to warrant the match.
+If McGregor can't handle the likes of Van Heerden, he should abandon the idea of being a boxer anyway.

 4. Adrien Broner

-Let's face it... these days, Adrien Broner is just hoping to stay relevant.
+Let's face it: These days, Adrien Broner is just hoping to stay relevant.

 The former four-division champ known as The Problem has fallen on hard career times of late, most recently thanks to a one-sided decision defeat to 140-pound novice Mikey Garcia on July 29 in Brooklyn.